General Scholarship FAQs

 When is my application due?

-The MSHF academic scholarship application period will close on Feb.
-28, 2023.
-Please check back for updates.
+The 2024 MSHF academic scholarship application period will close on March 22, 2024.

 What programs could I apply an academic scholarship toward?